The Adventure of a Happy Startup

 There might be a path to entrepreneurial happiness.
 But how does an idea turn into reality?
 Are there steps to be followed?
 If so, how many?
 Is there a recipe?
-A lot of people who already went through a startup adventure capitalised a few stages of development for a growing business.
+A lot of people who have already gone through a startup adventure capitalized on a few stages of development for a growing business.
 Let us tell you about our ThinkOut experience so far by taking those stages one step at a time.

 First things first: seed funding

 Martin Zwilling talks about the difference between seed-stage and early-stage financing.
 If in the early stage you ask for money before you have customers, the seed stage equals the critical period when you actually need funding to prove that your product works.
 He talks about a few bootstrapping recommended approaches such as crowdfunding campaigns, seed-stage “super angels”, micro venture capital firms, business accelerator funding, startup incubator seed funding, or corporate seed funds for startups.
 Our own experience at ThinkOut taught us that one thing is for sure — no matter the odds of winning a contract, the rigorous exercise of writing a proposal is a great experience that will most certainly help you refine your concept.
 It puts your thoughts in order; and your plan.
 It teaches you discipline, which is essential if you want to survive; starting with planning your money (you guessed it right — cash flow).